-The AM parts producer should find out how the powder manufacturer composes the blend; in some cases, many heats and sub lots are used to make the blends.
+The Additive Manufacturing parts producer should find out how the powder manufacturer composes the blend; in some cases, many heats and sub lots are used to make the blends.
 Put another way, all sorts of ‘leftovers’ may be combined for a batch.

 If there is a production issue with a batch, it would be very difficult to identify the problem heat or heats.
 It is better to ask the powder producer to minimise the number of components of a blend if making critical parts.
 It may be possible to negotiate a discount if lots of ‘leftovers’ are used to make a batch.